noirb/FuLBLINKy/README.md

 # FuLBLINKy
 #### Fully-unified Lattice-Boltzmann Loosely INtegrated Kit for you

 In other words: a vector field visualizer focused on 3D fluid data, with an interface to allow you to visualize results directly from a simulator.
+We're also working on some Lattice-Boltzmann-specific visualization tools to help with building and debugging.

-Out-of-the box, we currently support visualization of arbitrary vector field data from legacy .vtk files, as well as direct visualization from a small LBM fluid simulator.
+Out-of-the box, we currently support visualization of arbitrary vector field data from legacy .vtk files, as well as direct visualization from a [small LBM fluid simulator](https://github.com/noirb/lbsim).
 The project supports both Linux and Windows, and may see OSX support in the future if there's interest.

-Our primary goal is to someday make your fluid visualization tasks easier and more intuitive.
+Our primary goal is to someday make your fluid visualization tasks for small-to-medium datasets easier and more intuitive.

+Use `git clone --recursive` when cloning this repo for the first time.

-This project and [lbsim](https://github.com/noirb/lbsim) were both originally produced as part of a lab course in Computational Fluid Dynamics from the [Chair of Scientific Computing at TUM](http://www5.in.tum.de/wiki/index.php/Home).
-To make using lbsim easier, there is a graphical editor for creating problem domains in the [lb_ed repository](https://github.com/noirb/lb_ed).
+This project and [lbsim](https://github.com/noirb/lbsim) were both produced with the help of the CFD Lab at the [Chair of Scientific Computing at TUM](http://www5.in.tum.de/wiki/index.php/Home).
+To make using lbsim easier, there is an HTML5-based graphical editor for creating problem domains in the [lb_ed repository](https://github.com/noirb/lb_ed).

 # Build Dependencies
   - GLFW3      (http://www.glfw.org/)